alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 it's a good way to check the likelihood your spreadsheet is missing a column.
 If you're confident your sheet is clean, without errors, and qhex doesn't extract it, you're missing a column of info.

-5. Consider what would be thematic

-Puzzlehunts usually have a theme, and although most puzzles will not rely on that theme for their a-ha, some of them will.
-Consider ideas in line with the title or theme of the hunt.

 5. Assume a few errors

 To err is to be human.
 If you don't like a few letters, you can always pretend those were solved wrong